-While lots people will fly on a plane at some point in their lives, not many will actually get a firsthand glimpse at the techniques that go into ensuring that they’ll actually stay up in the air.
-Alyssa Sherman ’18, however, is one of the lucky few.
+While lots of people will fly on a plane at some point in their lives, not many will actually get a firsthand glimpse at the techniques that go into ensuring that they’ll actually stay up in the air.
+Alyssa Sherman ’18, however, is one of those lucky few.

 This summer, the chemistry major is interning with the aerospace engineering company Boeing in North Carolina, working for the International Space Station (ISS) department to develop new technology that will be used to refine the aerodynamic properties of everything from commercial aircraft to NASA space shuttles.
 Though Sherman, part of Haverford’s 4+1 engineering program with the University of Pennsylvania, will be attending the University of Pennsylvania in the fall to complete her master’s in material engineering, she attributes a large part of her professional success so far to her time at Haverford.
 “Doing my undergrad work at Haverford in chemistry,” she says, “g[ave] me a strong background in a lot of the underlying properties and theory that most people in materials don’t get.”